slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_08-standard_software_defects_java_edition.rst

-:strong:`NUT`.
+**NUT**.
 No Unit Test Cases.
 Need I say more?
 If there are not unit tests, this isn't real programming.

-:strong:`MCF`  and :strong:`NCF`.
+**MCF**  and **NCF**.
 Minimal/No Use of Collections Framework.
-The :strong:`MCF`  defect occurs when someone uses only the Array or Vector classes.
-The :strong:`NCF`  defect occurs when someone uses only primitive arrays, often with fixed sizes.
+The **MCF**  defect occurs when someone uses only the Array or Vector classes.
+The **NCF**  defect occurs when someone uses only primitive arrays, often with fixed sizes.

-:strong:`MCF`  defects also occur when someone creates a linked list, but insists on traversing it with the horrifying:
+**NCF** defects also occur when someone creates a linked list, but insists on traversing it with the horrifying:

-..  code:

 ::